BernardoQuina/graphql-course/README.md

 ## OVERVIEW
-Each folder is its own project in accordance with the course, being graphql-prisma the main project witch is deployed to heroku
+Each folder is its own project in accordance with the course, being graphql-prisma the main project which is deployed to heroku

 ## Prisma 2 Setup
 Please read the docs since its quite different from prisma 1: